Huguitis/aoi.js-documentation/src/guides/5variables.md

 ---
 title: Variables
-description: This Guide will be covering variables, their usag and how to store variables in other files.
+description: This Guide will be covering variables, their usage and how to store variables in other files.
 id: variables
 ---